 Everyone knows what regular or chocolate milk is, but have you ever heard of golden milk?
-It sounds odd, but many swear by its purported health properties.
+It sounds like an odd wellness trend, but many swear by its purported health properties.
 Is there any truth to the idea that golden milk provides health benefits?
 Let’s find out.

 Golden milk, defined